Expansion of balancing lake

 Dry Feet 2050

-The northern provinces and water boards are collaborating on the 'Dry Feet 2050' project.
-They are investigating how we can prevent flooding until the year 2050.
-Additional water storage in De Onlanden is one of the measures.
-In this way, we ensure that people in Drenthe and Groningen keep their feet dry, even in extreme weather conditions.
+The northern provinces and water boards are collaborating on the 'Dry Feet 2050' project to strengthen regional water safety. balancing lake additional balancing lake De Onlanden is one of the measures.
+In this way, we are ensuring that flooding is limited as much as possible for people in Drenthe and Groningen, even in extreme weather conditions.

 How can more water be collected in De Onlanden?